howe-oh/howe-oh/README.md

 # Hey!

-### I'm Alex, and this page is where the majority of my computing projects will be.
+### I'm Alex, and this page is where most of my computing projects reside.
+Have a look around!

 I enjoy experimenting with a variety of tools, languages and applications: